 Tudor continues to expand its popular Heritage collection again this year with even more new retro timepieces.
 With the Heritage line, instead of merely replicating past models Tudor designers take inspiration from the past models and incorporate key elements, resulting in contemporary timepieces with a vintage feel.

 For Baselworld 2014, Tudor launched the Heritage Black Bay – Blue, which we covered last week.
 And while that is the model that seems to be getting the most press, the Ranger is another model that also deserves praise.
 On the wrist, I prefer the look of the Ranger over the Black Bay.
-They are both listed as 41 mm in diameter, however, the Ranger wears a bit smaller, which I personally like.
+They are both listed as 41 mm in diameter, however, the Ranger wears a bit smaller.